BolajiAyodeji/Blogposts/ck7ft0r9100p7nds1ja70s9mu.md

 I uploaded [this image](https://res.cloudinary.com/bolaji/image/upload/v1583381262/bolaji_headshot.jpg) to Cloudinary with an initial file size of 1.46 MB

-Now I apply the `q_auto` parameter just after the `/upload/,` and the image is delivered with optimal visual quality while minimizing the file size to 297 KB based on the image content and the viewing browser.
+Now I apply the `q` parameter with value `auto` (q_auto) just after the `/upload/,` and the image is delivered with optimal visual quality while minimizing the file size to 297 KB based on the image content and the viewing browser.
 That's about 1163 KB lost in 215 ms.

 ```
 https://res.cloudinary.com/bolaji/image/upload/q_auto/v1583381262/bolaji_headshot.jpg